 - How many cycles does it take until the branch instruction is ready to jump?
-What has happened with the following addi instruction while the branch is calculated? - What is the problem here?
-What is this kind of hazard called? - What are the possible solutions to this problem?

-Switch to the forwarding version Xl-script again.

-• How does this version handle beq?
+What has happened to the following addi instruction while the branch is being calculated? - What is the problem here?
+What is this kind of hazard called? - What are the possible solutions to this problem? - Switch to the forwarding-enabled pipeline (Xl-script) again.
+How does this version handle beq?

 Run the following program on the pipeline simulator (simple version).
-Assign distinct values to t0 and t1, and let t2 contain the address to a memory location where you know the contents.
+Assign distinct values to t0 and t1, and let t2 contain the address to a memory location where you know its contents.
 Then single step through the instructions.

 '''

 #include <iregdef.h>

 1

 2

 .set noreorder

 3

 .text

 4

+.globl start

 5

-.globl start
+6

 .ent start

-6

 7

+start:

+8

 t0, 0(t2)

-start:

 lw

-8
+9

+t1, t1, t0

 add

-t1, t1, t0

-9
+10

+nop

+11

+nop

+12

+13

+nop

+.end start

+14

 '''